RULES OF THE SUPREME COURT OF APPEAL [Updated to 19 June 2023]

 (vi) the names and addresses of all the parties for service.

-(ii) judgement and order granting leave to appeal; and
+(ii) judgment and order granting leave to appeal; and

 (iii) notice of appeal,